ahmedak/cs404/lab04/ReadMe.txt

   In the third part, we used a button to light up a happy face on the LED matrix, whenever it is pressed.

+ In the next part, two buttons are used, one for printing the entire sequence, and the other for fading up and down, in 'LEDmatrix_2buttons.js'.
+The two buttons don't work independent of one another, since one function is run at a time.

 We will try to hook up our etch-a-sketch program to the LED matrix after the next few labs.